the-virtual-brain/tvb-ext-unicore/README.md

 command.
 To find its location, you can run `jupyter labextension list` to figure out where the `labextensions` folder is located.
 Then you can remove the symlink named `tvb-ext-unicore` within that folder.

-### Acknowledgments

-This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).

-This project has received funding from the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).

 ### Testing the extension